 E-mail: chang [at] rowan [dot] edu

 M.S.
 Columbia University

 Julia MacDonnell Chang teaches creative writing courses in both the undergraduate and graduate programs at Rowan, including CWI and II, Writing Fiction, Writing the Novel and Writing the Memoir.
-Her second novel, Mimi Malloy by Herself will be published by Picador in May 2014.
-Her first, A Year of Favor was published by William Morrow & Co.
-She is also the nonfiction editor of Philadelphia Stories, a quarterly journal of literature and art in both print and online formats.
+For the past 15 years, she has coordinated the Denise Gess Literary Awards at Rowan University (formerly the Rowan University Literary Awards).
+Her second novel, Mimi Malloy At Last will be published by Picador in April 2014.
+Her short story Dancing with NED will be published in the spring 2014 issue of Alaska Quarterly Review.
+Her first novel, A Year of Favor was published by William Morrow & Co.
+She is the nonfiction editor of Philadelphia Stories, a quarterly journal of literature and art in both print and online formats.

-MacDonnell Chang’s fiction and nonfiction have appeared in American Literary Review, Happy, Mangrove, Briar Cliff Review, Paper Street, North Dakota Quarterly, The Larcom Review, Heart Quarterly and Many Mountains Moving.
-Her story collection, Plight of the Piping Plover, was named a finalist in the 2012 Spokane Prize for Fiction.
+Professor Chang publishes under her maiden name, MacDonnell.
+Her short fiction and nonfiction have also appeared in American Literary Review, Happy, Mangrove, Briar Cliff Review, Paper Street, North Dakota Quarterly, The Larcom Review, Heart Quarterly and Many Mountains Moving.
+Her story Soy Paco was nominated for a Pushcart Prize.
+Her story collection, Plight of the Piping Plover, was named a finalist in the 2012 Spokane Prize for Fiction, and was short-listed for the 2012 Snake Nation Press fiction prize.
 Her articles and book reviews have appeared in the Boston Globe, the Philadelphia Inquirer, the Philadelphia and the New York Daily News, and the Philadelphia City paper.

 E-mail: courtneyj [at] rowan [dot] edu